 As the primary reason for the existence of educational institutions is to educate students, keeping the focus on meeting the needs of students both inside and outside the classroom must be a top priority for the institution.
 The administrative units within the college or university need to work together to ensure that the quality of the living and learning environment is maximized and enhances the educational experience.
 A key to success in this regard is having strong support at the top of the institution while paying close attention to team-building and clear communication throughout the organization.
-The University of Delaware has undergone a major transformation in its approach to meeting the needs of its students, and it appears to be paying off both in terms of the reaction of students and parents and in the level of morale and satisfaction of the university's employees who deliver services to the stuby William J. Stauff & Fred Rembold ecently this letter was received by the University of Virginia's chief facilities officer, Gene Shirley, from our associate dean of finance, one of our key customers from the Health Sciences Center.
-"I was very impressed by the presentation of the computer system. ...It is a tour de force!
-I urge you to make as much of the system as is legally available to the University community on-line.
-The dissemination of this information to your customers will greatly improve communication and working relationships.
-As we discussed, information breeds understanding."
+The University of Delaware has undergone a major transformation in its approach to meeting the needs of its students, and it appears to be paying off both in terms of the reaction of students and parents and in the level of morale and satisfaction of the university's employees who deliver services to the students.

-The Total Facilities Management System:

-Using Information Technology To Provide Quality Service
+Total Facilities Management System: Using Information Technology To Provide Quality Service by William J. Stauff & Fred Rembold